joelouthan/Theologicus/src/matthew/matthew06-09b-the-lords-prayer-our-father-in-heaven.md

 Why did You save me?
 I have not a clue.
 I did nothing to deserve Your gracious and everlasting love, even less so, Your undivided attention.

-All I know is that I was once lost, now found; once blind, now I can see; once dead; now fully alive in You.All because of what You have done.
+All I know is that I was once lost, now found; once blind, now I can see; once dead; now fully alive in You.
+All because of what You have done.

 I love You, my God.
 ```